51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 It is not the intention to constrain or limit implementations to follow the patterns listed here, indeed, in some languages such patterns are not idiomatic or are hard to achieve.
-In other cases experience says that the desirability of doing so may be in question.
+In other cases experience says that the desirability of doing so might be in question.
-However, taking advantage of the existing design may be expedient, or desirable.
+However, taking advantage of the existing design could be expedient, or desirable.

 ## Interfaces, base classes, inheritance